jeremiahKiarie/Prosthetic-Neuralangelo-Mesh-No-Bg/README.md

 # Automation of Prosthetic Mesh Generation using Neuralangelo
-This work represents the 3D prosthetic mesh generation implementation for the [2025 ASME Journal Paper on Accessible Digital Reconstruction and Mechanical Prediction of 3D-Printed Prosthetics](https://asmedigitalcollection.asme.org/mechanicaldesign/article/doi/10.1115/1.4067716/1212255).
-It was done in collaboration with the [AiPEX (Artificial Intelligence in Products Engineered for X) lab at Carnegie Mellon University](https://www.meche.engineering.cmu.edu/faculty/aipex.html) and leverages NVIDIA's Neuralangelo algorithm to reconstruct a residual body part in the form of a 3D mesh.
+In underserved communities in Africa, patients lack the financial capacity to afford prosthetic devices.
+This gets worse for young children who need to replace prostethic devices frequently due to growth.
+This project in collaboration with the AiPEX (Artificial Intelligence in Products Engineered for X) lab at CMU aims to leverage NVIDIA's Neuralangelo algorithm to reconstruct the residual arm in the form of a 3D mesh.

 ---
 **Basic Pipeline**